 - Seasteading.
 Ephemerisle was started by The Seasteading Institute (TSI), a non-profit devoted the creation of long-term human communities on the water (aka seasteading).
 Although the event is now entirely community run, many of the attendees continue to be enthusiasts of living on the water.

 - Art.
 A society without art has no soul.
-Just as Burning Man has inspired art in the desert, we want to inspire art on the sea.
+Just as Burning Man has inspired art in the desert, we build art on the water.

 - Community.
-Spend a week rafted up on the Delta with awesome people, and you can't up but connect with old friends, and make new friends.
+Spend a week rafted up on the Delta with awesome people, and you can't help but connect with old friends, and make new friends.